Serbia: Education

 There are 19 universities in Serbia (nine public universities with a total number of 86 faculties and ten private universities with 51 faculties).
 In 2018/2019 academic year, 210,480 students attended 19 universities (181,310 at public universities and some 29,170 at private universities) while 47,169 attended 81 "higher schools".
-Public universities in Serbia are: the University of Belgrade (oldest, founded in 1808, and largest university with 97,696 undergraduates and graduates), University of Novi Sad (founded in 1960 and with student body of 42,489), University of Niš (founded in 1965; 20,559 students), University of Kragujevac (founded in 1976; 14,053 students), University of Priština (located in North Mitrovica), Public University of Novi Pazar as well as three specialist universities – University of Arts, University of Defence and University of Criminal Investigation and Police Studies.
-Largest private universities include Megatrend University and Singidunum University, both in Belgrade, and Educons University in Novi Sad.
-The University of Belgrade (placed in 301–400 bracket on 2013 Shanghai Ranking of World Universities, being best-placed university in Southeast Europe after those in Athens and Thessaloniki) and University of Novi Sad are generally considered the best institutions of higher learning in the country.
+Public universities in Serbia are: the University of Belgrade, University of Novi Sad, University of Niš, University of Kragujevac, University of Priština, Public University of Novi Pazar as well as three specialist universities – University of Arts, University of Defence and University of Criminal Investigation and Police Studies.
+The largest private universities include Megatrend University and Singidunum University, both in Belgrade, and Educons University in Novi Sad.
+The University of Belgrade (placed in 401–500 bracket on 2024 Shanghai Ranking of World Universities) and University of Novi Sad are generally considered the best institutions of higher learning in the country.

 Serbia spent 0.9% of GDP on scientific research in 2017, which is slightly below the European average.
-Serbia was ranked 54th in the Global Innovation Index in 2021, up from 57th in 2019.
-Since 2018, Serbia is a full member of CERN.
+Serbia was ranked 54th in the Global Innovation Index in 2025.Since 2018, Serbia is a full member of CERN.
 Serbia has a long history of excellence in maths and computer sciences which has created a strong pool of engineering talent, although economic sanctions during the 1990s and chronic underinvestment in research forced many scientific professionals to leave the country.
 Nevertheless, there are several areas in which Serbia still excels such as growing information technology sector, which includes software development as well as outsourcing.
 It generated over $1.2 billion in exports in 2018, both from international investors and a significant number of dynamic homegrown enterprises.
 Serbia is one of the countries with the highest proportion of women in science.